Complexity of Eliminating (Majority) Illusion in Directed Networks: Introduction

 \subsection{Related Works.}

-Different variants of majority illusion elimination problem has been studied in a graph-theoretic perspective by \cite{venema2023graph}.
-Grandi et al. and Dipple et al. \cite{grandi2023identifying,dippel2025eliminating} studied the computational questions of eliminating majority illusion, in \textit{undirected graphs} by editing edges (i.e., adding and/or deleting edges).
-Grandi et al.\cite{grandi2023identifying} showed the problem of eliminating illusion for $q$ fraction of vertices is NP-complete in general and W[1]-hard when parameterized by the number of modified edges (i.e., solution size).
-They show the decision problem of existence of majority illusion for a $q$ fraction of agents, is NP-complete for every rational number $q \in ( \frac{1}{2}, 1]$ even for planar graphs, bipartite graphs as well as graphs of bounded maximum degree. \cite{dippel2025eliminating} showed that eliminating majority illusion for all agents is solvable in polynomial time.
+Different variants of the majority illusion elimination problem have been studied from the graph-theoretic perspective \cite{venema2023graph}.
+Grandi et al. and Dipple et al. \cite{grandi2023identifying,dippel2025eliminating} studied the computational questions of eliminating the majority illusion, in \textit{undirected graphs} by editing edges (i.e., adding and/or deleting edges).
+Grandi et al.~\cite{grandi2023identifying} showed that the problem of eliminating illusion for $q$ fraction of vertices is NP-complete in general and W[1]-hard when parameterized by the number of modified edges (i.e., the solution size).
+Dipple et al.~\cite{dippel2025eliminating} showed that eliminating majority illusion for all agents is solvable in polynomial time.
+Unlike undirected graphs, eliminating illusions by editing edges in directed graphs is trivial in the sense that it does not utilize the topology of the network and depends only on deficiency of the vertices.

-Eliminating illusion \textit{by editing edges in directed graphs} is trivial in the following sense: It does not utilize the topology of the network and only depend on the `deficiency' of the vertices.
-For example, when we are adding edges to eliminate illusion, the number of edges we need to add is sum of `deficiencies' of the vertices under illusion, where deficiency of a vertex is the number of extra red out-neighbors over blue ones.
-Thus, the solution size is fixed and is given by the total deficiency.
-Moreover, in directed networks, it is natural to assume that agents are influenced by their out-neighbors and may change opinion due to lobbying or bribery \cite{bredereck2017manipulating,faliszewski2022opinion}.

-The article by \cite{fioravantes2025eliminating} is most relevant to us as it addresses the elimination of majority illusion by recoloring vertices albeit, in \textit{undirected graphs}.
-They show W[2]-hardness by solution size, FPT with respect to treewidth plus the solution size, NP-hardness on planar graphs, and obtain PTAS for planar graphs, analogous to our results.
-For directed graphs, we show a stronger NP-hardness on grids, and explore graph topologies, and parameters to design efficient algorithms.